jmheder/uvc-astroguider-camera/readme.txt

 This project is about creating a Astro Guider using the STM32F103 platform and the OV7725 sensor.
-The project utilizes the ArduCam protocol and some of the code, thus making it ArduCam compatible.
+The project aim to build the system as UVC device streaming device, avoiding any needs to specific windows drivers.

 Board
 The Board used is known as the bluepill board featuring a STM32F103CBT processor running at 72 Mhz.
 The processor has 64 kB Ram and 20 kB ROM.